camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 ### Signed Authentication Requests

 It is RECOMMENDED that signed authentication requests be used, as specified by [OIDC](https://openid.net/specs/openid-connect-core-1_0.html#JWTRequests).
+Therefore, the authorization server MUST support the handling of signed authentication requests.
 The same key MAY be used for signing the authentication request as is used for [client authentication](#client-authentication).
 In addition, this document defines that:
   * Values for the mandatory parameters `scope`, `response_type`, `client_id` and `redirect_uri` MUST be included using the OAuth2.0 request syntax.
 The values for these parameters MUST match those in the signed request object.
   * For all other parameters, the authorization server MUST only use the parameters contained in the signed request object.